 How to Apply

-We will accept applications during July and early August, and beyond until all positions are filled.
-We will begin to seriously review applications around August 1st.
-Please feel free to contact us, preferably by email, to check on the status of your application.
+Elkhorn Ranch will accept applications during July and early August, and beyond until all positions are filled.
+We ask that our returning crew confirm their plans for the upcoming season by July 31st, 2017 and should know by then exactly what positions are open.
+We will begin serious review of applications August 1st.
+Please feel free to contact us, preferably by email at email@example.com, to check on the status of your application.

 27000 W Elkhorn Ranch Road

 - Application form available at our website - note that the application requests references!

 - Resume with your complete education, training and work experience

 Please note that it is very important to let us know the dates when you will be available.
 We expect crew to arrive in October, ideally for an October 9th starting date, and the seasonal commitment is through the end of April.